Call us now:

 The Land Code in Thailand applies throughout the country, except in cases where a special law provides for derogatory rules.
 It coexists in particular with the Civil and Commercial Code, the Foreign Business Act, the Condominium Act and laws on the environment, forests and mines.

 Local authorities also have powers of allocation, as specified in Article 9/1.
-The Land Code in Thailand remains the main law governing land, but it is linked to other legislation.
+The Land Code in Thailand remains the main law governing land, and it connects to other legislation.

 Conclusion